iamstarkov/fp-js-workshop/03-async.md

 ## PipeP to the rescue

-* Takes promises, returns Promise
+* Takes promised functions, returns Promised function
 * Returns *piped* function which takes `arguments`
-* Invokes (left to right) each passed promise after each other
+* Invokes (left to right) each passed promised function after each other
 * Every next promise will get calculation result of previous one
-* Note: right left most promise can take any arguments
+* Note: left most promised function can take any arguments

 --